 Insurance provided by the University will continue during the summer months for full-time faculty who do not work during the summer and plan to return in the fall.
 Payroll deducted health insurance premiums may be tax-sheltered.
 All pre-tax participants must complete a Section 125 Election Form prior to the beginning of each calendar year.
+The University provides an annually determined amount toward insurance coverage for the employee.
+The employee has responsibility for any remaining premiums for coverage they elect, any dependent insurance elected and any optional insurance coverage(s) elect.
 Specific details of University provided insurance plans are available in the Office of Human Resources.